GPT4Dev/awsBedrock-API-Builder-CommandPattern/README.md

 For instance, let's consider the prompt: `When Christmas is celebrated?`

-Making API requests to Amazon Bedroc
+Making API requests to Amazon Bedrock using different foundation models